Course Descriptions for 2023 Training at the PSA

-Level 1: Role of the Delegate / Young Workers Training
+Role of the Delegate

-Level 2: Dealing with Member Issues
+Dealing with Workplace Issues

 Work, Health and Safety

-The 2-day course looks at various rights, entitlements and obligations under the WHS Act 2011 that underpin a safe and healthy workplace, including: Finding your way around the WHS Act; WHS duties – who has a WHS duty and what is that duty; Consultation – the what, when and how of proper workplace consultation; Issue Resolution using WHS legislation – is my issue covered under WHS legislation?; Health & Safety Representatives (HSR) – what is a HSR and how do you get one?; Risk management and workplace inspections.
+The course looks at various rights, entitlements and obligations under the WHS Act 2011 that underpin a safe and healthy workplace, including: Finding your way around the WHS Act; WHS duties – who has a WHS duty and what is that duty; Consultation – the what, when and how of proper workplace consultation; Issue Resolution using WHS legislation – is my issue covered under WHS legislation?; Health & Safety Representatives (HSR) – what is a HSR and how do you get one?; Risk management and workplace inspections.

 Stigma around talking mental health at work?
 Not sure how to help someone who is struggling?
 How can we change that and build a positive, inclusive workplace culture?
 We look at information, strategies and resources that can help support people with mental health issues and encourage them to seek professional help if concerned.
 We also look at some useful strategies to manage stress and build personal resilience.